 Teeth whitening can brighten your smile several shades, erasing years of stains and yellowing in as little as one appointment or in just a few weeks with take-home whitening.
 Whiter teeth tend to make patients look younger and feel more confident about their smiles.
-A simple teeth whitening treatment may be all you need to dramatically improve the appearance of your smile.
+A simple teeth whitening treatment at Lady Bird Dental in South Austin may be all you need to dramatically improve the appearance of your smile.

 Your teeth have pores, just like a sponge, which causes them to absorb stains.